 Your company also needs to navigate the ever-mysterious and ever-changing international banking system.
 Processing rules and costs vary wildly from country to country, whilst tracking payments in multiple countries and languages requires expertise and technological intelligence.

-Considering the potential damage there is in reputation, employee trust audit risk, international payroll processing should be high on a company’s agenda but all too often isn’t.
+Considering the potential damage to a company’s reputation, employee trust and audit risk, international payroll processing should be high on a company’s agenda but all too often isn’t.
 For many companies, global workforce management is carried out in-house.
 ERP (enterprise resource planning) solutions are largely conducted in-house, but they can be costly and inefficient to implement in countries where an organization has just a handful of employees.

 Outsourcing is another option.
 Companies that cannot justify the large cost of an in-house ERP with a global payroll solution can instead outsource some, or all, of their payroll functions to local providers.
 Whilst these can lower costs, having to manage and administer all the compliance, data aggregation, technology, and security requires resources too.
 Global workforce management can be conducted on a multiple outsource solution, but the contracted service level agreements and the aggregation needed to centralize the global payroll functions, can often prove demanding and inefficient.